chaddm/schemafy/README.md

 *Why Schemafy?*
 --

 Schemafy was built to solve a problem: we wanted to be able to save document data, but not worry about trying to keep the structure up-to-date.
 Normally, schemas are used to enforced structure in a database.
 When a schema is changed, the database restructures everything, which takes time and risks data corruption.
 We figured: If we never read the data again, why bother updating it?
-Schemafy let us to load data and on-the-fly have it conform to a schema.
+Schemafy let us load data and on-the-fly have it conform to a schema.

 *What can you do?*
 --